San Damiano Scholarship Program for Church Leadership

 If you want to make a difference in your community, church, and profession, learn more about this prestigious scholarship program.
 We'll help you explore your values, beliefs, and find your life's work.

-Only 1 program like it in the country!
+Only one program like it in the country!

 What career path is calling you?